Nigel Farage: European Parliament

 In early 2005 Farage requested that the European Commission disclose where the individual Commissioners had spent their holidays.
 The Commission did not provide the information requested, on the basis that the Commissioners had a right of privacy.
 The German newspaper Die Welt reported that the President of the European Commission, José Manuel Barroso, had spent a week on the yacht of the Greek shipping billionaire Spiros Latsis.
 It emerged soon afterwards that this had occurred a month before the Commission under Barroso's predecessor Romano Prodi approved 10.3 million euros of Greek state aid for Latsis's shipping company.
 It also became known that Peter Mandelson, then the British EU Commissioner, had accepted a trip to Jamaica from an unrevealed source at a debate on 26 May 2005.
 The motion was heavily defeated.
 A Conservative MEP, Roger Helmer, was expelled from his group, the European People's Party – European Democrats (EPP-ED), in the middle of the debate by that group's leader Hans-Gert Pöttering as a result of his support for Farage's motion.
 Farage persuaded around 75 MEPs from across the political divide to back a motion of no confidence in Barroso, which would be sufficient to compel Barroso to appear before the European Parliament to be questioned on the issue.
 The motion was successfully tabled on 12 May 2005, and Barroso appeared before Parliament.

-In 2013 Farage criticised Barroso's former membership in the Maoist Portuguese Workers' Communist Party, saying: "You are a man that likes fixed ideology, you probably picked it up when you were a communist or Maoist, or whatever you were, and for the last ten years you've pursued euro-federalism combined with an increasing green obsession."

-After the speech of Herman Van Rompuy on 24 February 2010 to the European Parliament, Farage – to protests from other MEPs – addressed the former Prime Minister of Belgium and first long-term President of the European Council, saying that he had the "charisma of a damp rag" and the appearance of "a low grade bank clerk".
-Farage questioned the legitimacy of Van Rompuy's appointment, asking, "Who are you?
-I'd never heard of you, nobody in Europe had ever heard of you."
-He also said that Van Rompuy's "intention [is] to be the quiet assassin of European democracy and of the European nation states".
-Van Rompuy commented afterwards, "There was one contribution that I can only hold in contempt, but I'm not going to comment further."
-After declining to apologise for behaviour that was, in the words of the President of the European Parliament, Jerzy Buzek, "inappropriate, unparliamentary and insulting to the dignity of the House", Farage was reprimanded and had his right to ten days' allowance (expenses) "docked".